gftf2011/arch-unit-js/business/projectFiles_inDirectory_shouldNot_haveName_check.md

 **Result**: ✅ PASS - No files match the `*UseCase.ts` pattern

-### Scenario 2: Directory has files and SOME match the pattern
+### Scenario 2: Directory has files and ANY files match the pattern
 ```
 project/
 ├── src/